Our specialist teams are fully trained to support children and adults with a wide range of complex health care needs.

 Complex care is sometimes referred to as long-term care or continuing complex care.
-As the name suggests, this type of care is rather more complicated it should only be administered by trained individuals who are proficient in an array of specific caring methods.
+As the name suggests, this type of care requires well trained carers who are proficient in an array of specific specialist caring methods.

-We work very closely with other healthcare professionals – community nurses, physiotherapists, occupational therapists and speech and language therapists to provide tailored care for those we support.
-Our clinical governance is robust and uses comprehensive guidelines, support plans and health action plans to ensure that staff know exactly how to support a person to stay healthy and well.
+We work very closely with other healthcare professionals – GP practice, community nurses, physiotherapists, occupational therapists and speech and language therapists, hospital consultants to provide tailored care for those we support.
+Our clinical governance is robust and staff follow comprehensive support plans and health action plans to ensure that staff know exactly how to support a person to stay healthy and well.

-Our aim is to help your loved one, remain at home and to live a full life.
-It’s important to us that our care programmes are tailored to both their medical needs and support their emotional well-being.
+Our aim is to help people live at home and to live a full life.
+It is important to us that our care programmes are tailored to both medical needs and emotional well-being.

 Alina Homecare can support:

 - Mental health & other emotional needs